There’s The Beef!

 1 t. herbs de Provence (or crushed dried thyme)

 Pat the meat dry with paper towels.
-Depending on the size of your pot, divide the meat into batches and season each batch with 1 teaspoon of seasoning salt and a couple grinds of black pepper.
+Depending on the size of your pot, divide the meat into batches and season each batch with 1 teaspoon of seasoning salt and a couple of grinds of black pepper.

-Return the meat to the pot and add the beef broth, Worcestershire sauce, soy sauce, 1 t. kosher salt and several grinds of pepper.
+Return the meat to the pot and add the beef broth, Worcestershire sauce, soy sauce, 1 t.
+Kosher salt and several grinds of pepper.
 Bring to a simmer over medium-high heat, reduce heat and cover.
 Simmer for 90 minutes.